We are from many countries, backgrounds and experiences but we all share a passionate belief in a few important things.

 Born in Addis Ababa, Bemnet (or ‘Bem’) is passionate about travel and being exposed to new environments, cultures, customs and beliefs.
 It is a passion that was inculcated in him as a youngster when accompanying his father on business trips around Ethiopia.
 It is the historical circuit of the north of Ethiopia – Amahara, Tigray and beyond – where his expertise is most developed and where for more than a decade he has hosted and guided guests from many different backgrounds and nationalities.
 Equally adept at answering the needs of the first-time traveller or those of seasoned specialists Bem’s familiarity with the highlands of the Ethiopia mean he is also an excellent birder.

-One of the founders of Wild Expeditions Ethiopia, Tihitina, or Titi, was born and raised in a town in the Ethiopian Rift Valley called Hawassa.
+Country manager and one of the founders of Wild Expeditions Ethiopia, Tihitina, or Titi, was born and raised in a town in the Ethiopian Rift Valley called Hawassa.
 Inspired by her late father, who was passionate about the tourism industry and one of the founders of the former Lumale Tours, Titi studied Tourism Management at the University of Gondar in the northern highlands and thereafter joined Lumale Tours in 2012 as office administrator and later Operations Manager.
 Since 2016 Titi has formed a core part of the Ethiopian team of Wild Expeditions as the Sales Manager, a position where she is able to indulge her passion for promoting Ethiopia’s historical, cultural and natural treasures to travellers from around the world.

 A budding career in law was abandoned early in Pierre’s adulthood in favour of adventure and pioneering sea kayak expeditions in the Great Rift Valley and the east African coast.
 This led to settling down on Lake Malawi and building two award-winning island eco-lodges in the mid-1990’s.
 Itchy feet led to Madagascar and the remote Masoala Peninsula in the north-east of the island.
 The annual Masoala kayak expeditions became legendary and resulted in the creation of the Masoala Forest Lodge, where Pierre and his wife Maria have built a fantastic team of Malagasy staff from the local villages and raised their two young children.